marcogdepinto/Deep-learning-model-deploy-with-django/README.md

 **See the App in action!**

-There is a short demo of the first version on YouTube: https://youtu.be/86HhxTRL3_c .
-The UI has been updated since then, as now manages all the actions extending the index templates with the action templates.
-The above pictures are updated with the new workflow.

 The current version of the application is deployed on Heroku: https://emotion-classification-ravdess.herokuapp.com/index/ .
 Please note the performances are not good as the machine used is a free tier.

 # Developers stuff